capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

     cape coordinator start --file config.yaml
     ```

+    Cape Coordinator is now running in this window.
+If you close the terminal, or attempt further commands, you will stop Cape Coordinator.

 === "Windows (PowerShell)"
     1. Download the Windows installer `.zip` from [Cape releases](https://github.com/capeprivacy/cape/releases).
     2. Unzip the installer.